charto/cwait/README.md

 var delay = 10;

 var fib = queue.wrap(function(n) {
-	// "Calculation" starts.
+    // "Calculation" begins.
 Track maximum concurrent executions. if(++running > maxRunning) maxRunning = running;

     return(new Promise(function(resolve, reject) {
         setTimeout(function() {
             // "Calculation" ends.
             --running;

             // Each Fibonacci number is the sum of the previous two, except
             // the first ones are 0, 1 (starting from the 0th number).
             // Calculate them in parallel and unblock the queue until ready.

             resolve(n < 2 ? n :
                 queue.unblock(Promise.all([
                     fib(n - 1),
                     fib(n - 2)
                 ])).then(function(r) {
                     // Sum results from parallel recursion.
                     return(r[0] + r[1]);
                 })
             );